christianarty/Github-Finder/README.md

 # Github Finder

 ## About
-This application finds github users, using the [Github API](https://api.github.com)
+This application finds github users, using the [Github API](https://api.github.com).
+Once a user is found, you can get more information about the user, using the custom-made User pages created with React.

 ## Technologies
 * HTML